-The Contractor shall inspect all traffic control devices and traffic control arrangements in accordance with Appendices A and B of the MUTCD Part 3.
+The Contractor shall inspect all traffic control devices and traffic control arrangements in accordance with QGTTM Part 6 Clause 7.

-As an alternative to the record keeping arrangements outlined in the MUTCD Part 3, photographic and/or video evidence of the TGS is permitted.
-Photographic and/or video evidence shall include date and time stamps and GPS location and be of sufficient resolution to accurately identify and locate traffic control devices.
+As an alternative to the record keeping arrangements outlined in the MUTCD Part 3, photographic and / or video evidence of the TGS is permitted.
+Photographic and / or video evidence shall include date and time stamps and GPS location and be of sufficient resolution to accurately identify and locate traffic control devices.
 GPS coordinates shall be in World Geodetic System 1984 (WGS84) format or Geocentric Datum of Australia 1994 (GDA94) format, with latitude and longitude in decimal degrees.
 Time and date stamping shall be in Australian Eastern Standard Time (Coordinated Universal Time [UTC] + 10 hours).

-Records shall be retained by the Contractor in accordance with the Limitations of Actions Act 1974, for actions associated with personal injury (plus as long as required for any claims to be resolved).
+Records shall be retained by the Contractor in accordance with the Limitation of Actions Act 1974, for actions associated with personal injury (plus as long as required for any claims to be resolved).
 Records shall be provided to the Administrator at the end of each month, and at other times upon request by the Administrator.
+Where requested by the Administrator, records shall be provided in a timely manner.